Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

    curl -X GET https://localhost:5001/weatherforecast -ki
    ```

-   :book: Since the request is sent without a Bearer Token, it is expected to receive an Unauthorized response `401`.
+   :information_source: Since the request is sent without a Bearer Token, it is expected to receive an Unauthorized response `401`.
 The web API is now protected

 ### 3. Clean up